 Because of the software’s poor quality, it does not make sense to develop it further or to fix the existing bugs, as it will cost more than to develop it from scratch.
 In addition, there is no option to launch it soon.

-To avoid this kind of situation we offer to use effective practices managing software development projects.
+To avoid this kind of situation we offer to use effective practices in managing software development projects.

 - Trust but verify

-It is fine to be a non tech person, but at the same time, it is better to add basic software requirements specification for your future product in the agreement.
-You can create it yourself, write it with your software development team or simply find a professional and pay him for it.
-This will help both sides to understand the project scope, goals and define clear KPI.
+It is fine to be a non-tech person, but at the same time, it is better to add basic software requirements specifications for your future product in the agreement.
+You can create it yourself, write it with your software development team, or simply find a professional and pay him for it.
+This will help both sides to understand the project scope, goals, and define a clear KPI.

 - Business logic above all

-Main goal is not developing software, but creating reliable business tool.
+The main goal is not developing software, but creating reliable business tools.
 Even if it isn’t ideal from a technical point of view, it should still fulfill its main business goal.